Mathematics & Double Mathematics

 Mr Charles Marsh, MA

 Mr Marsh was educated at Giggleswick School, Yorkshire and the University of Cambridge (MA & PGCE).
 In-between completing his Mathematics Degree and PGCE, he spent a year working in a Cambridge church.
 Before starting at Charterhouse he went back to Giggleswick and taught there for three years.
 His teaching utilises his love of puzzles and he frequently draws on these to enable pupils to develop thinking and problem solving skills.
-Outside School he is usually found either baking cakes or dancing ballroom, folk or Morris.
+Outside School he is usually found either in church, baking cakes or dancing ballroom, folk or Morris.
 He and his wife attend several folk festivals a year and also perform with a Morris dancing side in varying locations across England.
-He is a House Tutor in Verites and is involved with cricket, fencing, chess, and Remove Pioneers.
+In the Maths department he oversees the Oxbridge preparations and also the School's participation in the Senior Team Maths Challenge - a national competition in which the School is developing a good history of performance.
+He is currently a House Tutor in Verites and has spent time as Assistant Housemaster/Warden in Verites and Chetwynd respectively.
+He is involved with cricket, fencing, chess, and Remove Pioneers alongside running, fencing and the baking project.

-Dr Marshall completed his undergraduate degree at the University of Oxford, gaining one of the highest first class results in his year.
-After completing his doctorate, Dr Marshall stayed at Oxford teaching undergraduates, as a college lecturer, before moving on to the investment bank, Goldman Sachs, where, among other things, he wrote computer programs to help to price commodity derivatives and manage risk.
-Subsequently, Dr Marshall decided to return to his first love, that of teaching, joining Charterhouse as a Mathematics teacher.
-Dr Marshall is now second in charge of the Mathematics Department, and has special responsibility for organising IB Mathematics.
-He is also involved with Pioneers, swimming and water polo, as well as House chess, and he is a Tutor in Bodeites.
+Stephen Marshall completed his undergraduate degree at the University of Oxford, gaining one of the top Firsts.
+After completing his doctorate, Dr Marshall stayed at Oxford teaching undergraduates for a number of years, before moving to the investment bank, Goldman Sachs.
+At Goldman, Dr Marshall wrote computer programs to help to price commodity derivatives and manage risk.
+Subsequently, Dr Marshall returned to his first love, that of teaching, joining Charterhouse as a Mathematics beak.
+Aside from his teaching, Dr Marshall has special responsibility for organising IB Mathematics and he writes the School timetable.
+Dr Marshall is also involved with Pioneers, Swimming and Water Polo, as well as being a House Tutor in Bodeites.

 Mr Richard Peacock, BSc